Creating A Cat Friendly Home

 If you're into classic Hollywood, you know who Joan Fontaine is.
 The Academy Award-winning actress died at the age of 96 years old.
 Animal lovers won't forget her soon.
 Proceeds from the sale from her home in Carmel, California went go to the Society for the Prevention of Cruelty to Animals for Monterey County, as well as the sale of it's contents, including the Oscar she won for her role in Alfred Hitchcock's 1941 film "Suspicion."

 Do Therapy Animals Get Stressed?

 Scientists at the Vetmeduni Vienna investigated how therapy dogs feel in a therapy setting and how to create a largely stress-free situation for the animals.
-The keys turned out to be whether the dogs were on a leash and are permitted to leave the room at any time and if they were provided water they could get to when they wanted.
-The current study shows that, under those conditions, the dogs stress levels did not go up.
+The keys turned out to be whether the dogs were on a leash and were permitted to leave the room at any time and if they were provided water they could get to when they wanted.
+The study showed that, under those conditions, the dogs stress levels did not go up.
 The results were published in the Journal of Veterinary Behavior.

 Do You Miss Your Pets When You Vacation?

 A website survey by the site Wotif said that 10-percent of pet guardians who leave their pets at home when they go on vacation call them to talk on the phone, 4-percent sent their pet a postcard and 23-percent brought their pet a souvenir from the trip.
 More than four out of ten people can't leave their pets home and actually take them on vacation with them.
 And it's not just cats and dogs that are going; birds, rabbits, reptiles and fish are going on vacations as well.